Inspiration

 A few words about browsers in the 2000s.
 There were no tabs.
 You had to open a new window for each website.
 It was hardly possible to open a dozen sites at once, considering the RAM size of those computers.
 On the other hand, the developers did not have to think about responsive design and other complicated things.
 All users surfed the web from monitors with the same screen resolution.

 You can still feel how internet surfing was back in the early 2000s.
-Go to OldWeb.Today, choose any browser emulator, and type a familiar URL, for example, apple.com or google.com.
+Go to OldWeb.Today, choose any browser emulator and type a familiar URL, such as apple.com or google.com.
 You can try to open a present-day website with this tool, but you probably won’t succeed.

 To get a better sense, you can check Web archives or Web Design Museum.
 Touch the history.